Skip to main content

 Top Bar Controls

 • Create Model: Use to create a model deployment using the selected model adapter as a source type.
-Created models will be available in the Entities → Models section.
+Created models will be available in the Entities/Models section.

 • Delete: Use to remove the adapter itself and all models utilizing it.
-After confirmation - the adapter and all related models are deleted.
+Note: After confirmation - the adapter and all related models are deleted.

 • Save: Use to save and apply any changes.